pdeschen/wuff-wiki/Create-first-equinox-application.md

   **CHECK:** There's one product in "tutorials/MyEquinoxApp/build/output" folder.
 It contains "MyEquinoxApp" bundle in "plugins" subfolder and in "configuration/config.ini".

   **CHECK:** The product is runnable and prints "Hello, world!
 I am equinox application!" to the console.

+The example code corresponding to this page is located [here](../tree/master/tutorialExamples/EquinoxApp-1).